“A welcoming design hotel with a fun restaurant and bar just off Berlin's answer to the Champs Elysées, well-placed for exploring”

-The hotel lays on an excellent breakfast spread , arranged artfully around the bar is a huge array of pastries, artisan breads, smoked fish, meat and cheeses, along with olives, salads, bowls of sweets, and even miso soup.
+The hotel lays on an excellent breakfast spread , arranged artfully around the bar is a huge array of pastries, artisan breads, smoked fish, meat and cheeses, along with olives, salads, bowls of sweets, and even Asian dishes.
 It’s a real feast and filled us up until evening.

 The restaurant is a seductive space decked out in reds and blacks, with white floor-to-ceiling drapes and little booths for intimacy.
-Open for dinner only, the Thai-focused menu is tasty enough but a little uninspiring, with a range of spring rolls, spicy soups, noodle dishes and curries.
-We were much more impressed with the bar, which is open to members and hotel guests only and serves cocktails, beers and spirits until 3am.
-In summer you can head outside to the patio or watch the world go by from a table on the pavement out front.
+Open for dinner only, the Thai-focused menu is tasty if a little predictable, with a range of spring rolls, spicy soups, noodle dishes and curries.
+We were more impressed with the bar, which is open to members and hotel guests only and serves cocktails, beers and spirits until 3am.
+In summer head outside to the patio or watch the world go by from a table on the pavement out front.

 - Restaurants nearby